acdh-oeaw/apis-core-rdf/docs/source/features.md

 # Collections plugin

-APIS comes with models to make working with collections easier.
+APIS includes models to make working with collections easier.
 These can be used to build vocabularies or a tagging solution or even a workflow solution.
 To use it, you have to add `apis_core.collections` to your